 If Mackinac Island is famous for two things, it’s horses and expensive hotels.
-Being the budget traveller that I am, even though I was dying to visit I kept putting it off until I could come up with a way to make it to the island with at least some semblance of money saving.
+Being the budget traveller that I am, even though I was dying to visit I kept putting it off until I could come up with a way to make it to Mackinac Island on a budget.
 I finally was able to do so this past summer, and now I’d like to share with you how you, too, can visit Mackinac Island on a budget!

 Especially during the peak summer season, hotels on Mackinac Island are ridiculously expensive, and hotels in the surrounding towns climb to pretty steep prices as well.
 But for less than $30 a night, we were able to get a beachfront property all our own at Castle Rock Campground in nearby St. Ignace.
 I could not recommend this campground more – the owner was incredibly nice and the views and facilities were beautiful (guys, there were even hot water showers).
 To top it all off, we were only a five minute drive away from the ferry docks that would shepherd us off to Mackinac Island!